 3. Clean with green products.

 Hate not knowing what’s in your cleaning products?
-Why not make your own.
-Kellyville Kitchens says it doesn’t take much – you probably already have all the ingredients.
+Why not make your own – you probably already have all the ingredients.

 Baking soda is a great gentle scrub that helps remove grease and dried on particles.
 White vinegar helps remove streaks from chrome, stainless steel, and glass surfaces.
 Lemon juice will leave your kitchen smelling fresh and whiten stains.
 Salt is great for killing bacteria.